sakaki-/gentoo-on-rpi-64bit/README.md

 > The following is only a *very* brief intro to get you started.
 For more information, see the [Gentoo handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64/Working/Portage).

 You can add any additional packages you like to your RPi3.
 To search for available packages, you can use the (pre-installed) [`eix` tool](https://wiki.gentoo.org/Eix).
-For example, to seach for all packages with 'hex editor' in their description:
+For example, to search for all packages with 'hex editor' in their description:

 ```console
 demouser@pi64 ~ $ eix --description --compact "hex.editor"